eskil4152/chatapp/README.md

 **Rooms**
 - The user who creates a room is assigned the `OWNER` role; users who join are assigned `MEMBER`.
 - Membership is stored in the `user_rooms` join table and fetched via an indexed join query.
+- Room owners can kick or ban members.
+Banned users cannot rejoin the room.
+- Kick and ban actions include an optional reason and notify the target user via a real-time WebSocket event (`ROOM_ACTION`).
+- When a room is deleted, all members receive a `ROOM_DELETED` WebSocket notification.
+- Notifications are delivered via Redis pub/sub and fire only after the database transaction commits, using `@TransactionalEventListener`.

 **Users**
 - Duplicate usernames are rejected with `409 Conflict`.
 - Login with an unknown username or incorrect password returns `401 Unauthorized`.
 - Users can retrieve and update their own profile fields (bio, avatar, etc.) and change their password.
+- Account deletion preserves chat history — messages are reassigned to a sentinel `[deleted]` user rather than removed.

 ---